jaimecgomezz/suckless-patchers/README.md

 ## Testing patches

 For those willing to support the projects, the [test-patch](https://github.com/jaimecgomezz/dmenu/blob/master/test-patch) script is your friend.
-It will test your patch against the rest listed under the `patches` folder.
+It will test your patch against the rest of patches listed under the `patches` folder.
 Use it whenever your patch is ready!

 `````sh
 # Usage: ./test-patch PATCH